 Wondering where to swim with giant turtles in the Philippines?
 Look no further.

-We cover everything you need to know and what to expect at Apo Island, Philippines.
+We cover everything you need to know and what to expect at Apo Island, Dumaguete in the beautiful Philippines.

 Credit: Incredible turtle photo taken by our buddy Nic Morley the day we visited.
 Follow him on Instagram @nics_mindset